rockettheme/docs/Docs/joomla/templates/graffito/demo_module_9.md

 ---
-title: Hexeris: Recreating the Demo - FP Footer A
+title: Graffito: Recreating the Demo - FP Footer A
-description: Your Guide to Recreating Elements of the Hexeris Theme for Joomla
+description: Your Guide to Recreating Elements of the Graffito Theme for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/graffito:Graffito

 ---